Raghava1201/Wordpress-Assignment/README.md

 3.GitHub Actions configured for automated deployment 4.A hosting platform/server for deployment

-## Step by Step process is updated in this github repo --> Document.txt
+## Step by Step process is updated in this github repo --> document.docx